 It takes 30 days on average to get a life insurance payout.
 Thirty days is the average, but it’s possible to receive life insurance money as fast as 7 to 10 days.
 It is also possible to wait as long as 60 days to get a life insurance payout.

 The two main factors that determine how long it takes to get a life insurance payout are:

 - How fast you submit a claim and

 - How quickly and accurately you provide the required forms and documentation.

-Fortunately, most life insurance providers accept online claims, making it easy to complete from anywhere with internet access.
+Fortunately, most life insurance providers accept online claims.
+This makes it easy to complete from anywhere with internet access.

 Once the life insurance company receives your claim, they will review and verify the information submitted.
 If everything is in order, you could receive the death benefit money as fast as seven to ten days.

 The average time it takes to get a life insurance death payout is around 30 days, with 60 days usually being the longest wait time.
-However, nothing is guaranteed.
-There are reasons that could delay or even deny your claim explained below.
+However, there are no guarantees.
+There are several reasons that could delay or even deny your claim explained below.

 File A Claim Yourself For The Fastest Results